Pitlochrie activities provide the best farm stay experience

 If you have just a passing interest or want to experience something different book our local farm guide Thapelo Taole to see a rock art site or two for a fee.
 Please contact us for more information on our specialist tours with Dawn or for an afternoon’s outing with Thapelo.
 As always with our staff, please tip generously.

 Pitlochrie has just over 10km of world class river, the Three Drifts.
-The river boasts good populations of wild rainbow trout and the very occasional wild brown.
+We have access to a further 30km of river – on the Diepspruit and the Kraai river.
+The river boasts good populations of wild Rainbow Trout, and lower down, Yellowfish.
 The source of the river is just below our highest mountain, Avoca Peak (2769m).
-It later joins the Diepspruit river, and then the mighty Kraai.
+It later joins the Diepspruit river, and then the mighty Kraai – fish this entire section!

 The largest fish caught on the river was a 60 cm rainbow hen.
 Usually the fish range from 20 to 45 cm with anything over 45 cm considered a good fish.
-While droughts over the past 5 years have had an impact on trout, the population this 2020 spawning season was good: an average of 14 fish per pool ranging in size from 20 to 40 cm (Pitlochrie Trout Survey).
+While droughts over the past 5 years have had an impact on trout, the population this 2020 spawning season was good.

 Joe Sephton is one of the founders of Skyrun and he and Dawn Green have finished 18 between them.
 Skyrun used to finish in Rhodes, then at Tiffindell Ski Resort, and now at the wonderful Wartrail Club.
 Part of the Skyrun route falls on Pitlochrie, from Avoca Peak to just beyond the Skiddaw checkpoint, and includes the notable Dragon’s Back.